 - There are 1,700 public schools in New York, of varying standards.

 - The better schools tend to be concentrated in the wealthier areas of the city.

-- Charter schools are publically funded schools with better facilities and standards of teaching, but they’re tough to get into, with admissions decided through a lottery system.
+- Charter schools are publicly funded schools with better facilities and standards of teaching, but they’re tough to get into, with admissions decided through a lottery system.